This webpage sets out when and how we use your personal information that you or others provide to us.

 We are Cotswolds Hideaways Limited.
 Registered in England and Wales No. 6395333.
 Registered office Retreat House, Draycott Business Centre, Draycott, Moreton-In-Marsh, Gloucestershire, GL56 9JY

-Cotswolds Hideaways Ltd also uses the trading name Isle of Wight Hideaways.
+Cotswolds Hideaways Ltd also uses the trading names Dorset Hideaways and Isle of Wight Hideaways.

 We are part of a group of companies.
 You can find out who the other companies in our group are by clicking here

 Information we collect about you